Georgia State Route 133: Route description

-Future

-Urban stretches of SR 133 are four-laned and undivided.
-Rural stretches of the route are currently two-laned.
-The GDOT has plans to widen all rural stretches of SR 133 by 2018.

 Major intersections

 Related route

 State Route 133 Alternate (SR 133 Alt.) is a 6.1 mi alternate route that exists entirely within the central part of Colquitt County.
 It is known as Old Doerun Road for its entire length.

 It begins at an intersection with US 319 Business/SR 33 (North Main Street) in downtown Moultrie.
 It heads west and curves to the northwest to meet SR 111 (West Bypass) in the northwest part of the city.
 The highway travels through rural areas until it meets the SR 133 mainline in a rural part of Colquitt County, northwest of Moultrie.

 SR 133 Alt. is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.